=Revamped: November 7, 2015= My new notes are in bold

-Valkyrie asked, and Elwing nodded slightly.
+Valkyrie asked, and Ellifain nodded slightly.
 "Yes," the elf girl said, "I remember.
-Is he implying that he's the one that did it?"
+Is he implying that he's the one who did it?"

-Ahnnie translated this time, and it seemed that Elwing could not hold back any longer.
+Ahnnie translated this time, and it seemed that Ellifain could not hold back any longer.

 "I never wanted to please Lolth," Drizzt continued.
 "So I hid the little girl under her mother's body.
 I told her to stay still, but I doubt she understood me.
 I doubt that she evern knew I meant to save her."
 He looked pained.

 She ignored him and stopped before Drizzt.
-She eyed him evenly and continued her glare, though it was wetted with oncoming tears.
+She eyed him evenly and continued her glare, though it was moist with oncoming tears.
 "I remember," she said softly, "purple eyes."

 Ahnnie gasped.
 "Really?
 You never told us..."

-"I had always assumed it was a hallucination," Elwing said.
+"I had always assumed it was a hallucination," Ellifain said.
 "After all, drow have red eyes, not purple.
 But..."
 She sighed.
-"This does not prove anything yet.
+"That doesn't change the fact that my mother is gone.
 If you expect me to continue on in the festival with him around, then I think Mr. McGristle would make a better guest."
-She turned on her heels and gracefully bound off, tearing through groups of amazed onlookers and festival partakers.
+She turned on her heels and gracefully bound off, slipping through groups of amazed onlookers and festival partakers.
 The suspense was only heigtened when Valkyrie translated for Drizzt.

 "Well, at least she didn't kill him," Mallik said hopefully.